By Sarah Hicks and Katie Gustafson

 1. There aren’t enough effective career development programs available.

-Extending the Runway,” new research into career exploration in 50 states from American Student Assistance (ASA) and Education Strategy Group (ESG), found that students need more time and experiences to successfully find a path.
+“Extending the Runway,” research into career exploration in 50 states from American Student Assistance (ASA) and Education Strategy Group (ESG), finds that students need more time and experiences to successfully find a path.

-Most states recognize the importance of career development, but there's often a lack of a statewide commitment to the programs, including financial support.
-Overall, there’s a disconnect between the acknowledged value of career counseling for students and actual implementation.
+Most states recognize the importance of career development, but there’s often a lack of a statewide commitment to the programs, including financial support.
+Overall, there’s a disconnect between the acknowledged value of career counseling for students and implementation.

 2. Career exploration isn’t happening early enough to help students, and it’s provided inconsistently throughout K-12.

-"We’ve traditionally begun introducing young people to career-connected learning far too late,” writes Jean Eddy, CEO and president of ASA, in her new book, “Crisis-Proofing Today’s Learners: Reimagining Career Education to Prepare Kids for Tomorrow’s World.”
+"We’ve traditionally begun introducing young people to career-connected learning far too late,” writes Jean Eddy, CEO and president of ASA, in her book, “Crisis-Proofing Today’s Learners: Reimagining Career Education to Prepare Kids for Tomorrow’s World.”

 “It’s imperative that we start introducing kids to their options earlier on, to help combat the rampant uncertainty that so many young people face later in their education journeys."